Building OperationsTechnician Group

 Building Automation System

-Most buildings on campus are controlled with a computer-based system referred to as a Building Automation System (BAS).
-Our BAS is programmed to optimize the room space temperature while managing the amount of primary energy (natural gas and electricity) used to maintain that temperature.
-The BAS is also utilized to monitor critical alarms for temperature and even some research equipment.
-When an alarm comes in, the appropriate persons are notified and corrective action is taken.
+Most buildings on campus are managed through a computer-based system known as the Building Automation System (BAS).
+Our BAS is intelligently programmed to optimize room temperatures while efficiently managing the consumption of primary energy sources like natural gas and electricity for temperature control.
+Additionally, the BAS serves to monitor critical alarms, including temperature fluctuations and specific research equipment.
+In case of an alarm, the system promptly notifies the appropriate personnel, ensuring swift corrective actions are taken.